Jamie3213/tolstoy-text-analysis/Readme.md

     ## 10       1   317 _q
     ## # … with 155 more rows

-We've returned some instances of underscored words, so let's remove them:
+We’ve returned some instances of underscored words, so let’s remove
+them:

 ``` r
 book_tokenised %<>%
   mutate(word = str_replace_all(word, "_", ""))
 ```

-Now that our book is tokenised, we need to remove any stop-words (like "I", "and", "to" etc.):
+Now that our book is tokenised, we need to remove any stop-words (like “I”, “and”, “to” etc.):

 ``` r
 data(stop_words)